What is Diabetes Mellitus?

 Hyperglycemia results when there is an inadequate amount of insulin to glucose.
 Excess glucose in the blood creates an osmotic effect that results in increased thirst, hunger, and increased urination.
 The patient may also report nonspecific symptoms of fatigue and blurred vision.

 2. Assess blood glucose levels before meals and at bedtime.

-Blood glucose should be between 140 to 180 mg/dL.
+Random blood glucose test results should be between 140 to 180 mg/dL.
 Non-intensive care patients should be maintained at pre-meal levels <140 mg/dL.